 Beginning in 2017, the District implemented the G Suite for Education (previously called the Google Suite) with the idea to promote collaboration among teachers, students and staff, to increase efficiency and, ultimately, to provide a foundation for a 21st-century curriculum that’s increasingly enhanced by technology.
 The District also invested in G Suite-compatible Chromebooks, which today, are shared across all grades and classrooms every day.
 With teachers utilizing more technology in the classroom to facilitate student learning and personalize instruction, and as students and teachers increasingly collaborate on projects and homework, the decision to move to a 1:1 Chromebook ratio for all Shaker Heights Schools students ensures the same access to learning tools for all.

 Please review this page for answers to frequently asked questions regarding the 1:1 Chromebook initiative.
 You may jump to an answer by clicking on a question from the list below or scroll through all of the FAQs.
-If you have a question which is not included in this FAQ, please complete our 1:1 Chromebook Question Form.
-We will review all questions and share responses, when appropriate, on the FAQ.

 - What grade levels will be going 1:1?